Marian feast days: In the Catholic Church

-Traditionally, the month of October is "rosary month" in the Catholic Church, when the faithful are encouraged to pray the rosary if possible.
-Since 1571, Mary, Queen of the Holy Rosary, is venerated on October 7.
+In the Catholic Church, traditionally the month of October is called rosary month, since the faithful are encouraged to pray the rosary.
+Since 1571, the Festum Beatae Mariae Virginis a Rosario (Feast of the Blessed Virgin Mary of the Rosary), is celebrated on October 7.
 In 2005 Pope Benedict XVI stated:

 In the Eastern Orthodox Church

 Among the most prominent Marian feast days in the Eastern Orthodox and Greek-Catholic liturgical calendars are: